irrevocablesake/Quasar/README.md

 In ray tracing, max depth defines the maximum number of times a ray is allowed to bounce (or recurse) before it's terminated.
 Each bounce represents a light interaction — such as reflection, refraction, or scattering.

-In Ray Tracing in One Weekend, this is used to avoid infinite recursion and control render time.
+This parameter is used to avoid infinite recursion and control render time.
 A ray that exceeds the max depth is assumed to contribute no more light, and its color is set to black

-- A lower max depth results in faster renders but may miss deeper reflections or refractions.
+- A **lower** depth results in faster renders but may miss deeper reflections or refractions.
-- A higher max depth produces more realistic images, especially for transparent or reflective materials, but is computationally more expensive.
+- A **higher** depth produces more realistic images, especially for transparent or reflective materials, but is computationally more expensive.

 <div align="center">
 <table>